10 Harmful Effects of Using Mobile Phones on Children

 Children all over the world use smartphones for various purposes.
 Some of them are seen talking to their friends for long hours, while others spend their time playing countless games.
 The internet is an abode of knowledge for children.
 It can help them gain knowledge of a variety of topics and also aid them in research for projects.
 However, this tool also comes the dangers of long-term use or enabling children to get access to unsuitable content for their age.
 Though the utility of smartphones cannot be debated, continued use and exposure can have harmful effects on the child.

 Video: 8 Harmful Effects of Smartphones on Children’s Health that Parents Must Know About

 Mobile phones may be an easy way to distract children or keep them occupied.
 However, they come with their own set of vices.
 Some of the negative effects of regular use of mobile phones include:

-Now, we don’t mean to scare you with this information, but it is good to know that studies suggest a possible increased risk of tumours for those who use cellphones excessively.
-There is limited evidence that tumours are caused due to cellphone radiation, but as a parent, you may want to limit the time your kids use phones to avoid any other possible risks.
+Now, we don’t mean to scare you with this information, but it is good to know that studies suggest a possible increased risk of tumours in those who use cellphones excessively.
+There is limited evidence that tumours are caused due to cellphone radiation, but as a parent, you may want to limit the time your kids use phones to avoid possible risks.

 2. Affects Brain Activity